The Chinese Room Argument

 The Chinese Room thought experiment itself is the support for the third premise.
 The claim that syntactic manipulation is not sufficient for meaning or thought is a significant issue, with wider implications than AI, or attributions of understanding.
 Prominent theories of mind hold that human cognition generally is computational.
 In one form, it is held that thought involves operations on symbols in virtue of their physical properties.
 On an alternative connectionist account, the computations are on “subsymbolic” states.
 If Searle is right, not only Strong AI but also these main approaches to understanding human cognition are misguided.

-Searle's point is clearly true of the formal systems of logicians.
+Searle's identification of meaning with interpretation in this passage is important.
+Searle's point is clearly true of the causally inert formal systems of logicians.
 When we move from formal systems to computational systems, the situation is more complex.
 As many of Searle's critics (e.g. Cole 1984, Dennett 1987, Boden 1988, and Chalmers 1996) have noted, a computer running a program is not the same as “syntax alone”.
-A computer is a causal system that changes state in accord with a program.
+A computer is an enormously complex electronic causal system.
+State changes in the system are physical.
+One can interpret the physical states, e.g. voltages, as syntactic 1's and 0's, but the intrinsic reality is electronic and the syntax is “derived”, a product of interpretation.
 The states are syntactically specified by programmers, but they are fundamentally states of a complex causal system embedded in the real world.
 This is quite different from the abstract formal systems that logicians study.
 Dennett notes that no “computer program by itself” (Searle's language)—e.g. a program lying on a shelf—can cause anything, even simple addition, let alone mental states.
 The program must be running.
 Chalmers (1996) offers a parody in which it is reasoned that recipes are syntactic, syntax is not sufficient for crumbliness, cakes are crumbly, so implementation of a recipe is not sufficient for making a cake.
 Dennett (1987) sums up the issue: “Searle's view, then, comes to this: take a material object (any material object) that does not have the power of causing mental phenomena; you cannot turn it in to an object that does have the power of producing mental phenomena simply by programming it—reorganizing the conditional dependencies of transitions between its states.”
 Dennett's view is the opposite: programming “is precisely what could give something a mind”.
 But Dennett claims that in fact it is “empirically unlikely that the right sorts of programs can be run on anything but organic, human brains” (325–6).